react-native-community/discussions-and-proposals/proposals/0684-adding-e2e-in-core.md

     ```

     we did, during early investigations, attempt to figure out more streamlined and universal solutions, such as relying on accessibility labels like `testID`s, but it created inconsistent scenarios nor every element on screen always had a `testID` available.

+    *sidenote: `iOSLabel` and `androidWidget` are utility functions created while working on [the first PR](https://github.com/facebook/react-native/pull/36267).
+More utility functions to further simply writing tests can be added as work progresses.*

 - `specs` -> this folder follows a similar 1:1 mapping to the RNTester screens, but for the tests: for each screen (or subscreen) there's a dedicated `*.test.js` file (such as `buttonComponentScreen.test.js`).
 Ideally, in this file the Jest tests are standard, leveraging the `*.screen.js` counterpart for the details of defining how Appium/WDIO can reach those elements on screen.
 - `helpers` -> where utility code, such as methods for checking element existence, clicking interaction, etc. will live